JoshuaKGoldberg/package-change-detector-action/README.md

 ## Usage

-Use this action in your GitHub Actions steps to check whether specific `package.json` properties changed.
+This action may be run in a `pull_request` or `pull_request_target` workflow.
+It will populate an `outputs.changed` value indicating whether specific `package.json` properties were changed in the pull request.

 ```yml
 runs: